How it all began

 Materials you’ll need

-- paper (either colored or patterned craft paper, construction paper or even old book pages or magazines will work, let your mind wander …)
+- paper (either pretty patterned craft paper, construction paper in your colour of choice, or even old book pages or magazines will work, let your mind be creative!)

 - pencil, optional